llvm/circt/docs/Dialects/Interop/RationaleInterop.md

 The `interop` dialect provides a few operations to represent partially lowered procedural interop instances presented in the
-[next chapter](#representing-partial-lowerings) as well as an interface to be implemented by the surrounding module and rewrite patterns to call into those interface implementations presented in the chapter about ['Container-side Lowering'](#container-side-lowering).
+[next section](#representing-partial-lowerings) as well as an interface to be implemented by the surrounding module and rewrite patterns to call into those interface implementations presented in the section about ['Container-side Lowering'](#container-side-lowering).
-It also provides common rewrite patterns to insert translation layers between different interop mechanisms like textural C++, C-foreign-functions, Verilog, etc. They are discussed in more detail in the chapters ['Interop Mechanisms'](#interop-mechanisms) and ['Bridging between Interop Mechanisms'](#bridging-between-interop-mechanisms).
+It also provides common rewrite patterns to insert translation layers between different interop mechanisms like textural C++, C-foreign-functions, Verilog, etc. They are discussed in more detail in the sections ['Interop Mechanisms'](#interop-mechanisms) and ['Bridging between Interop Mechanisms'](#bridging-between-interop-mechanisms).